 Then, go back to the Instant Pot app.

-13. Wait for Instant Pot Activation to Finish
+13. Wait for Instant Pot Change WiFi to Finish

 Once you’ve connected your mobile device to the Instant Pot ad hoc network, close its WiFi Settings app and again bring up the Instant Pot app.